zerotier/terraform-multicloud-quickstart/README.md

 ```

 Our network is configured as a `/16`, which means we can add any of
-the 65,536 available IPv4 addresses to any zerotier interface, and it
+the 65,536 available IPv4 addresses to any zerotier interface, on any
-will work as expected via ARP resolution.
+machine, and it will work as expected via ARP resolution.

 Experiment with this by adding ip addresses from the command line.